Written by Greg Ellifritz

 Magazines: 2 – 6 rd, Stainless

 While not the absolute smallest of the .380 micro pistols, this one gets my vote for it’s combination of best reliability, adequate sights, and one of the better triggers.
-If I was forced to carry only a .380 pistol, this would be my pick.
+If I was forced to carry only a .380 pocket pistol, this would be a top choice.
 It’s accurate, reliable, and easy to shoot.

 The downsides are cost (more than twice the price of its competitors) and the fact that the slide is fairly difficult for many people to rack due to the stiff recoil spring.